Anti-slavery and human trafficking statement

 As part of Yeomans’ efforts to monitor and reduce the risk of slavery and human trafficking occurring within its supply chains, its purchase processes are being reviewed to assess the risk of slavery or human trafficking.
 In instances, where risks are considered high, additional due diligence will be undertaken.
 These additional measures may include supplier questionnaires and audits.

 Yeomans has reviewed its risk of exposure to modern slavery occurring in its supply chain with the assistance of an external law firm.
 This review has concluded that it has a low risk because most of its purchases are from its franchisor partners and it operates only in the UK.
 Nevertheless, Yeomans will not accept complacency on this important topic.

 Should Yeomans identify or be made aware of any instances of non-compliance an investigation will be carried out.
 Appropriate remedial action will be taken in all instances.

 6: Further actions and sign-off

-Yeomans procedures are under regular review and the business intends to intensify its efforts to minimise all compliance risks in the forthcoming years.
+Yeomans procedures continue to be under regular review and the business intends to continue its efforts to minimise all compliance risks in the forthcoming years.

 James Smith, Chairman & Managing Director, Yeomans Limited